Rendering credit: BRW Architects

 • Renovations at eight middle school campuses

-• Renovations and additions at 16 elementary schools, including administration additions, cafeterias and gyms
+• Renovations and additions at 16 elementary schools, including administration additions, cafeterias, and gyms

-• An expedited summer improvement project preparing Arcadia Park Elementary to act as a “swing school” for another campus
+• An expedited summer improvement project preparing Arcadia Park Elementary to act as a “swing school” for another campus (completed November 2025)

 Supporting critical changes

-Midway through an existing contract, the District changed delivery methods from competitive sealed proposal to CMAR as a result of the community requesting to add a third-grade curriculum at Rosemont Upper.
-Between a tight schedule and needing to accelerate the project while completing the remaining additions/renovations, CMAR, though relatively new to the District, proved to be the most advantageous delivery method.
-Along with transferring the site from one contractor to another, reconciling materials and establishing new budgets, the new project is facing many challenges.
-The JV team is using past experiences to identify best practices and resolutions to these challenges.
-Adjustments are being suggested and implemented as approved, and the JV is closely coordinating with the District’s internal and external auditors to better manage contractual risk.
+Midway through an existing contract, the District changed delivery methods from competitive sealed proposal to CMAR in response to community requests to add a third-grade curriculum at Rosemont Upper.
+Between a tight schedule and needing to accelerate the project while completing the remaining additions/renovations, CMAR – relatively new to the District – proved to be the most advantageous delivery method.

 Dallas, Texas